Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: Data

-For reasons given in Sect. \ref{section:spiral}, we will base our analysis on samples defined by the angular momenta of the stars.
-The angular momentum\footnote{We use a Galactocentric coordinate system centred on the Galactic centre with the Sun on the (negative) $X$-axis at a distance of 8.122 kpc and a height of 20.8 pc with the $Y$-axis pointing towards $l=90^{\circ}$ and the $Z$-axis pointing to $b=90^{\circ}$.
+We use a Galactocentric coordinate system centred on the Galactic centre with the Sun on the (negative) $X$-axis at a distance of 8.122\,kpc and a height of 20.8\,pc with the $Y$-axis pointing towards $l=90^{\circ}$ and the $Z$-axis pointing to $b=90^{\circ}$.
 Galactic azimuth ($\phi$) is decreasing in the direction of Galactic rotation and the Sun is located at $\phi = 180^\circ$.
 The velocity of the Sun is $[V_{R, \sun}=-12.9, V_{\phi, \sun}=-245.6, V_{Z, \sun}=-7.78]$ km\,s$^{-1}$ \citep{reid_proper_2004, drimmel_solar_2018, gravity_collaboration_detection_2018, bennett_vertical_2019}.
 For the computations and definitions of coordinates, we use Astropy v5.2 \citep{astropy_collaboration_astropy_2022}.
+For reasons given in Sect.~\ref{section:spiral}, we will base our analysis on samples defined by the angular momenta of the stars.
+The angular momentum is computed as $ L_Z = R \,|V_{\phi}|$.